Non-interventionism: History

-In different country
+In different countries

 China

 Mutual non-interference has been one of China's principles on foreign policy since 1954.
-After Chinese economic reform, China began to focus on industrial development and so actively avoided military conflict over the subsequent decades.
+After the Chinese economic reform, China began to focus on industrial development and actively avoided military conflict over the subsequent decades.
 As of December 2018, China has used its veto eleven times in UN Security Council.
-China first used the veto on 25 August 1972 to block Bangladesh's admission to the United Nations.
-From 1971 to 2011, China used its veto sparingly, preferring to abstain rather than veto resolutions not directly related to Chinese interests.
-China turned abstention into an "art form," abstaining on 30% of Security Council Resolutions between 1971 and 1976.
+China first used the veto on 25 August 1972 to block Bangladesh's admission to the UN.
+From 1971 to 2011, China used its veto sparingly, preferring to abstain rather than veto resolutions indirectly related to Chinese interests.
+According to David L. Bosco, China turned abstention into an "art form," abstaining on 30% of Security Council Resolutions between 1971 and 1976.

 Sweden

-Sweden has remained non-interventionist since the backlash against the king following Swedish losses in the Napoleonic Wars; the coup d'etat that followed in 1812 caused Jean Baptiste Bernadotte to establish a policy of non-intervention, which has remained since the end of the Napoleonic Wars in 1815.
+Sweden became a non-interventionist state after the backlash against the king following Swedish losses in the Napoleonic Wars; the coup d'etat that followed in 1812 caused Jean Baptiste Bernadotte to establish a policy of non-intervention, which lasted from the end of the Napoleonic Wars in 1815 until the accession of Sweden into NATO in 2024.

 Switzerland

 Switzerland has long been known for its policy of defensively armed neutrality.
+Its neutrality allows for the protection of the state by strategically avoiding conflict to preserve the autonomy of the state, and prevent the large powers surrounding it from invading its borders.
+This strategy has kept Switzerland from joining conflicts that threaten its sovereignty as well as allow its diverse citizenry to form a sense of national unity.

 United States

+After the terrorist attacks on September 11th, 2001, the United States changed its foreign policy to support the idea that "norms of sovereignty" are not respected when there are threats of terrorism or weapons of mass destruction.

-In December 2013, the Pew Research Center reported that their newest poll, "American's Place in the World 2013," had revealed that 52 percent of respondents in the national poll said that the United States "should mind its own business internationally and let other countries get along the best they can on their own."
+In December 2013 the Pew Research Center reported that their newest poll, "American's Place in the World 2013," had revealed that 52 percent of respondents in the national poll said that the United States "should mind its own business internationally and let other countries get along the best they can on their own."
 That was the most people to answer that question this way in the history of the question, which pollsters began asking in 1964.
 Only about a third of respondents felt that way a decade earlier.

+Russia

+On February 24, 2022, Russia invaded Ukraine and began to mobilize machinery, shelling operations, and continuous airstrikes in cities like Kyiv, Kharkiv, and Lviv.
+Following the intervention, the United Nations Security Council attempted to invoke a resolution in order to address the Ukrainian issue.
+Since Russia is one of the five permanent members, they could utilize their veto power to prevent the resolution from passing.
+Many countries imposed sanctions in response to the veto as an attempt to deter Russia from its intervention.